 Path analyses found that work disruption, subsequent financial strain, and reduction in leisure activities explained a small but significant amount of variance in positive affect that was independent of racial identity.
 However, race had a direct influence on engagement in leisure activities and positive affect, increasing both for minorities, above and beyond work disruption and financial strain

 The model accounted for a large portion of the variance in depression; however, the role of financial strain in decreasing leisure activities diminished when physical health was added to the model.
 Although physical health was not directly related to work disruption, health problems in the caregiver were directly related to leisure and symptoms of depression, indicating that caregiver health problems may prevent participating in pleasant events to a greater degree than financial strain from work disruption.
 This finding suggests that caregiver physical health problems may be an important factor in whether or not employment is disrupted in the first place.

 Ficker, Lisa Jones, "The Role Of Employment Status, Work Disruption, Leisure, And Resources In The Mental Health Of Demenita Caregiving Daughters" (2010).
 Wayne State University Dissertations.
-Paper 160.
+160.